ashleyroque/Sephora-Products-and-Skincare-Reviews/README.md

 # Sephora Product Analysis

-## 📄 Full Project Write-Up
-You can find the full details of this project, including insights and results, **[HERE](https://yourlinkhere.com)**.

 ## 📜 Project Overview
 This project analyzes the relationship between the price of skincare products and their customer ratings on Sephora.
-Additionally, it identifies which product categories, such as cleansers, moisturizers, and serums, tend to have the highest customer ratings.
-By addressing these objectives, the project offers valuable insights into customer satisfaction and product performance, helping businesses optimize their offerings.
+It also examines product categories, such as cleansers, moisturizers, and sunscreens, to identify which tend to receive the highest customer ratings.
+The findings aim to provide actionable insights for businesses to optimize their product offerings and enhance customer satisfaction.

+---

 ## 🎯 Goals
-- **Analyze the correlation** between product price and customer ratings.
+1. **Determine if a correlation exists** between product price and customer ratings.
-- **Identify top-performing product categories** based on average ratings.
+2. **Identify top-rated product categories** based on customer feedback.
-- Provide actionable insights to improve product strategies and customer satisfaction.
+3. Provide data-driven recommendations to help businesses improve their product strategies.

+---

 ## 🛠️ Methodology
-1. **Data Cleaning and Preprocessing:**
-   - Removed missing values and inconsistencies.
-   - Categorized products into general and specific categories (e.g., moisturizers, serums).

-2. **Exploratory Data Analysis (EDA):**
-   - Visualized the distribution of product prices and ratings.
-   - Explored trends between pricing and customer ratings.
+### **1. Data Preprocessing**
+Preprocessing ensured that the data was clean, consistent, and ready for analysis.

+- **Data Inspection:**
+  Reviewed the dataset for missing or null values.

+- **Handling Missing Values:**
+  - Filled categorical fields like `skin_tone`, `eye_color`, and `skin_type` with the placeholder `'unknown'`.
+  - Replaced missing text fields like reviews or titles with `'no review'` or `'no title'`.

+- **Standardizing Values:**
+  - Lowercased text in fields to ensure consistency (e.g., `"Moisturizer"` became `"moisturizer"`).
+  - Ensured numerical columns were properly formatted.

+- **Adding Product Categories:**
+  - Manually categorized products into groups such as cleansers, moisturizers, masks, sunscreens, lip balms, and wellness items using Sephora’s website as a reference.

+### **2. Data Visualization and Analysis**

-3. **Statistical Analysis:**
+- **Correlation Analysis:**
-   - Used correlation analysis to assess the relationship between price and ratings.
+  - Assessed the relationship between product price and customer ratings.
+  - Found a weak correlation, suggesting price has little influence on customer ratings.

-4. **Category Analysis:**
+- **Category Performance Analysis:**
-   - Calculated average ratings for each product category to determine the top performers.
+  - Created bar graphs to display the average ratings within each category.
+  - Identified moisturizers as the top-rated category, followed by cleansers and sunscreens.

+---

 ## 📊 Results
-- **Correlation Insights:** Determined if higher-priced products tend to receive better ratings or if other factors drive customer satisfaction.
-- **Category Performance:** Identified product categories with the highest average customer ratings.

-## 🌟 Significance
-The findings from this project will help businesses:
-- Understand what drives customer satisfaction beyond pricing.
-- Focus on high-performing categories to improve their product lineup.
+1. **Correlation Insights:**
+   - Weak correlation between price and ratings indicates that other factors, such as product quality or user experience, are more impactful in shaping customer feedback.

+2. **Category Performance:**
+   - **Top-rated categories:**
+     - Moisturizers
+     - Cleansers
+     - Sunscreens

 ---

+## 🌟 Key Learnings

+- **Customer Priorities:**
+  Price alone does not determine customer satisfaction.
+Businesses should focus on enhancing product quality and effectiveness.

+- **Category Strengths:**
+  Products in the moisturizer, cleanser, and sunscreen categories consistently meet customer expectations and represent opportunities for growth.

+---

+## 🚀 Impact

+By leveraging these findings, businesses can:
+- Reassess pricing strategies to align with customer value perception.
+- Focus on high-performing product categories to drive satisfaction and loyalty.
+- Use data insights to inform product development and marketing strategies.